MoolahModding/site/docs/advanced/asset-toolkit/index.md

 After the command has run to completion, it is recommended to start the Unreal Editor to check if everything is in the right place and to let shaders compile.

+#### Models and Animations
+You can either generate dummy meshes and animations, or follow the instructions on the [Models and Animations](models) page to generate fully functional assets.